Spiruel/beamprofiler/README.md

 ###Installation

-Beam Profiler may be installed using Pip.
+BiLBA may be installed using Pip.
 Simply install using,

 ```
 pip install BeamProfiler
 ```

-If you're reading this README from a source distribution, install Beam Profiler
+If you're reading this README from a source distribution, install BiLBA
 with:

 ```